N3msi/NCPR/README.md

 -------------
 Files:
 -------------
-- CodeLockConfig.json: for the Raid-Addon, this is a suggested file to make the Anglegrinder be able to destroy locks.
 - NM_CFGSPAWNABLETYPES.xml: for all addons, this makes items spawn filled with stuff like spraycans in the spraycanbox.
 - NM_TYPES.xml: for all addons, this makes some items spawn on the map and crafted items have lifetimes.
 - TOPTIER ADMINGUIDE: a guide on how to add balance-sensitive items like the exosuit on your servers.